manidhar/ai-claims-assistant/README.md

 1. **Prerequisites**
    - Java 17 or higher
-   - Maven 3.8+ or higher
+   - Gradle 8.0+ or higher

 2. **Start the Policy Service**
    ```bash